khaulafatima/islam4all.github.io/README.md

 //TO DO FOR FUTURE
 1. small script to download the youtube video as mp3.
-2. script to generated pages and xml to `gh-pages` brnach after `harp compile app` step
+2. script to generated pages and xml to `gh-pages` brnach after `harp compile app` step and than upload it the required branch for publishing.
 3. contribution for image banner creator for various speaker.